Skip to main content

 Java client

-Starting with 8.7, the Zeebe Java client will become the new Camunda Java client.
+Starting with 8.8, the Camunda Java client replaces the Zeebe Java client.
 This transition brings a new Java client structure designed to enhance the user experience and introduce new features while maintaining compatibility with existing codebases.
 For more information, visit announcements.

 Dependencies